What Is An Accessible PDF File And How To Make One

 The main features of accessible PDF files

 A PDF file that is accessible is defined by a number of fundamental characteristics that guarantee inclusivity.
 One of these is a well-organized document with appropriate headings and tags that make it easier for screen readers to navigate.
-In addition to the use of accessible fonts and appropriate color contrast, text alternatives for images and non-text content are essential.
+In addition to the use of accessible fonts and appropriate colour contrast, text alternatives for images and non-text content are essential.
 Forms and links, among other interactive features, must be simple to use on a keyboard.

 Accessibility is further improved with embedding typefaces, clear reading order, and descriptive metadata.
 Ensuring that a document complies with accessibility standards such as WCAG (Web Content Accessibility Guidelines) and PDF/UA (Universal Accessibility) guarantees that people with diverse disabilities can use it.